Crassula fascicularis Lam.

 Crassula biconvexa, Crassula capitata, Crassula media, Crassula odoratissima, Danielia odoratissima, Danielia versicolor, Dietrichia bicolor, Dietrichia media, Dietrichia odoratissima, Kalosanthes bicolor, Kalosanthes biconvexa, Kalosanthes capitata, Kalosanthes fascicularis, Kalosanthes media, Kalosanthes odoratissima, Larochea fascicularis, Larochea odoratissima, Larochea tiniflora, Rochea bicolor, Rochea biconvexa, Rochea fascicularis, Rochea media, Rochea odoratissima, Sphaeritis biconvexa

-Crassula fascicularis is an erect, sparingly branched succulent shrublet up to 16 inches (40 cm) tall.
-Leaves are green, lance-shaped with upper face channeled and up to 1.6 inches (4 cm) long.
+Crassula fascicularis is an erect, sparingly branched succulent shrublet that grows up to 16 inches (40 cm) tall.
+Leaves are green, lance-shaped with upper face channeled, and up to 1.6 inches (4 cm) long.
 They usually have tiny curved hairs along the margins.
 Stems are frequently reddish and up to 0.15 inches (0.4 cm) in diameter.
 Strongly sweet-scented, white to yellowish-cream flowers appear in attractive clusters in spring and early summer.
-They are is tubular, up to 1.2 inches (3 cm) long, with lobes curled back and often flushed with reddish-pink.
+They are tubular, up to 1.2 inches (3 cm) long, with lobes curled back and often flushed with reddish-pink.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).